docker/docs/subscription/faq.md

 ### How do I know what new features are in planning for my Docker Pro or Docker Team subscription?

 Docker maintains a [public roadmap](https://github.com/docker/roadmap){:target="blank" rel="noopener" class=""} so subscribers can see what new features are in development, as well as request new capabilities.

+### Can I pause or delay my Docker Hub subscription?

+You can't pause or delay a subscription.
+If a subscription invoice hasn't been paid on the due date, there's a 15 day grace period, including the due date.

+### Can I transfer my subscription from one user or organization account to another?

+Subscriptions are non-transferable.

 ### I have more questions regarding the new pricing, who can I reach out to?